 - 1. The Test Procedure and Interpretation of Results must be followed closely to assure the accuracy of the test results.
 A laboratory that institutes the Ortho BioVue System should have a program that will train personnel on the proper use and handling of the product. - 2.
 Due to antigen deterioration, aged red blood cells may exhibit weaker reactivity than fresh cells. - 3.
 Enzyme-treated red blood cells should not be used with these reagents. - 4.
-In some patients (e.g., newborns, elderly or immunocompromised patients), the expected ABO antibodies may be weak or missing.
-For any recipient whose ABO group cannot be accurately determined, group O red blood cells should be considered as a transfusion alternative. - 5.
-Red blood cells that appear to be D negative by this test method must be further tested for weak or partial D antigen by an acceptable test method when dictated by local requirements. - Good laboratory practice recommends that all weak Rh(D) positive typing results of 2+ or less be confirmed by an alternative method. - 7.
-Invalid test results due to spontaneous agglutination may occur on rare occasions with the Anti-D reagent when testing red blood cells heavily coated with antibodies. - 8.
-Abnormal serum proteins in the test sample may cause red blood cells to aggregate, which may be interpreted as agglutination. - 9.
+Red blood cells that appear to be D negative by this test method must be further tested for weak or partial D antigen by an acceptable test method when dictated by local requirements. - 5.
+Invalid test results due to spontaneous agglutination may occur on rare occasions with the Anti-D and Anti-A,B reagents when testing red blood cells heavily coated with antibodies. - 6.
+Good laboratory practice recommends that all weak Rh (D) positive typing results of 2+ or less be confirmed by an alternative method.^{4, 5} - 7.
+Abnormal serum proteins in the test sample may cause red blood cells to aggregate, which may be interpreted as agglutination. - 8.
 Plasma expanders have been shown to interfere with some blood bank tests.
 Data are not available concerning interference using the Ortho BioVue System.
-Problem-solving techniques should be used if interference is observed. - 10.
-High molecular weight polymers in the Reverse Diluent may enhance detection of red cell antibodies other than expected isoagglutinins. - 11.
+Problem-solving techniques should be used if interference is observed. - 9.
 When using automated instruments, refer to the limitations contained in the operator's manual provided by the device manufacturer.

-Expected Results
+Expected Results^{}